-• A permit system has been initiated by EHS and FM that requires signed approval by EHS prior to any soil disturbance.
-This is a pre-work inspection where all of the PPE and preventive storm water BMP's must be in place and signed off by EHS.
-It is similar in nature to a "hot work permit" in major construction.
-These pre-work inspected work conditions ensure that precautionary materials and equipment is in place should there be a spill to prevent storm water pollution.

-- All Facilities Management powered equipment will have an onboard spill kit.
+- A permit system has been initiated by EHS and FM that requires signed approval by EHS prior to any soil disturbance over 5 cubic feet.
+This is a prework inspection where all of the PPE and preventive stormwater BMP's must be in place and signed off by EHS.
+It is similar in nature to a "hot work permit" system, commonly used in maintenance and construction industries.in.
+These pre-work inspected work conditions ensure that precautionary materials, equipment, and processes are in place should there be a spill to prevent stormwater pollution. - All Facilities Management vehicles and select powered equipment will have an onboard spill kit.
 These will vary in size but will have basic spill response materials such as booms, absorbent pads, safety gloves, a safety suit and a plastic waste material storage bag.
-Said vehicles will have visible labels for "spill kit inside".
-FM employees are expected to respond if they see any type of leak to minimize storm water pollution and to immediately notify their supervisors and the FM Work Control Center and EHS. - The Facilities Managements main complex will have storm water catch basin covers available near each catch basin.
+Said vehicles and equipment will have visible labels for "spill kit inside".
+FM employees are expected to respond if they see any type of leak to minimize stormwater pollution and to immediately notify their supervisors, the FM Work Control Center and EHS. - The Facilities Management's main complex will have stormwater catch basin covers available near each catch basin.
 Correctly sized catch basin covers are stored in clearly marked PVC storage tubes. - Three large spill response kits with wheels are available on WWU's campus.
-These response kits can be rolled or lifted into the back of a pickup truck. - Two sizeable spill response kits on wheels are located on the main Bellingham campus, one at Facilities Management Maintenance Warehouse (MW), south campus and one in our SMATE (Science, Math and Technology Education) facility main mechanical room, central campus. - The other is at the Shannon Point Marine Center @ Shannon Point, Anacortes, Washington.
-It is located under the overhang of the main 3 story research building. - Maintain a maintenance and operation plan, including pollution prevention and good housekeeping procedures, to minimize storm water pollution from activities conducted by WWU.
-The M&O plan includes relevant training of all employees whose construction, operations, or maintenance job functions may impact storm water quality. - FM will move to improve the internal tracking measures for M & O through the campus Facilities Administration Management Information System (FAMIS).
-Annual maintenance for Stormwater Management is recorded here.
+These response kits can be rolled or lifted into the back of a pickup truck. - Two sizeable spill response kits on wheels are located on the main Bellingham campus, one at the Facilities Management Maintenance

+- Warehouse (MW) room 105 and one in the Science, Math and Technology Education (SMATE) facility main mechanical room number 101. - The other is at the Shannon Point Marine Center located at Shannon Point in Anacortes, Washington.
+It is located under the overhang of the main three-story research building. - Coordinate inspection of WWU stormwater collection systems with CoB stormwater inspectors and specialists for annual stormwater inspections - Maintain a maintenance and operation plan, including pollution prevention and good housekeeping procedures, to minimize stormwater pollution from activities conducted by WWU.
+The M&O plan includes relevant training of all employees whose construction, operations, or maintenance job functions may impact stormwater quality. - FM will move to improve the internal tracking measures for M & O through the campus Facilities Administration Management Information System (FAMIS).
+Annual maintenance for stormwater management is recorded here.